 Experts say that fermented pickles are better than those directly dipped in vinegar solution, which makes the achaar the best option for probiotic food.
 If you are on a mission to improve your gut health, your snack must include a pickle or its Indian counterpart, Achaar.
 These lightly fermented condiments are found to be great for digestion as they contain probiotics, which are good bacteria that promote the growth of good bacteria in the gut.

-Green Peas is the most unusual veggie which has made this probiotic foods list.
+Green Peas are the most unusual veggie which has made this probiotic foods list.
 A study shows that green peas contain Leuconostoc mesenteroides, which is a potent probiotic, often associated with fermentation under low-temperature conditions.
 So include this easy to use vegetable in your diet.

 Miso, a Japanese seasoning, is made by turning fermented soybeans with sea salt and koji (a type of fungi) into a paste.
 Ancient Miso is made by combining soybeans with rice, barley, or rye fermented with the fungus Aspergillus Oryzae.
 This fungus produces enzymes known as protease.
 Protease plays an important part in digestion.
 It helps break down proteins into amino acids which are used to build muscles in the body.
 With age, our body's level of protease decreases, making us more susceptible to disease.